Image

 What is a DWI Administrative Hearing in Webster County, MO and Across Missouri?

-A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Webster County, MO.
-It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
-If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.
+A DWI administrative hearing is a separate civil process from your criminal case in Webster County, MO.
+This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
+If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.

 • Did you refuse a breath or blood test?

-• First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Webster County, MO area after 30 days.
+• First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Webster County after 30 days.

 • Second DWI Offense: Leads to a 1-year revocation period in Webster County, MO, or a 5-year license denial if the prior offense was within the past 5 years.

-How to Get a Limited Driving Privilege (Hardship License) in Webster County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Webster County, MO

 • Employment, business, or occupation-related travel